-- To slow down the shutter speed, set max shutter to the highest possible value. - Reduce sharpness in the image.
+- To slow down the shutter speed, set max shutter to the highest possible value.

+- Reduce sharpness in the image.

+- Set the max gain to a lower value.

 Reduce motion blur in low-light conditions

 To reduce motion blur in low-light conditions, adjust one or more of the following settings in Settings > Image > Exposure: